mudasir-st/portfolio/index.md

          style="width: 80%; max-width: 800px; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 2px 6px rgba(0,0,0,0.3);">
   </a>
   <p style="text-align: left; max-width: 800px; margin: 10px auto 0; font-size: 0.9rem; line-height: 1.4;">
-    This detailed cartographic map highlights the landforms and terrain variations across the Appalachian region.
-    Designed in ArcGIS Pro using multi-scale DEM visualization and hillshade effects, it emphasizes elevation gradients, ridge-valley morphology, and watershed boundaries.
-The design balances aesthetic clarity with topographic accuracy.
     This map compares how different classification methods—Natural Breaks, Quantile, Equal Interval, and Unclassed Colors affect the story of the estimated power generation per plant in part of Asia.
 The  same  data is visvualized four ways to show how classification can shape the sory a map tells.
 This map was made using data from the Global Power Plant Database.
+    Data was cleaned using python.
+Both raw and cleaned data is available on the repository page.

   </p>